enotodden/enotodden.github.io/_posts/turbo/2014-05-27-get-started-with-turboredis-part2.md

 ---

-*This is part 2 of the 'Getting started with TurboRedis' tutorial, I recommend reading [part 1](/turbo/2014/05/26/get-started-with-turboredis-part1/) if you haven't done so yet.*
+*This is part 2 of the 'TurboRedis By Example' tutorial, I recommend reading [part 1](/turbo/2014/05/26/get-started-with-turboredis-part1/) if you haven't done so yet.*

 We're back.
 And now that we have the boilerplate stuff done, it's time